How to Start an LLC in Kansas

 (785) 296-4570

-To amend your Kansas Articles, you need to file the Business Entity Certificate of Amendment.
+To amend Articles of Organization for your LLC in Kansas, you need to file the Business Entity Certificate of Amendment.
 You’ll also need to pay a $35 filing fee.

-To help keep your personal info off the public record, you should hire a professional registered agent to form your Kansas LLC.
+To help keep your personal info off the public record, you should hire a professional registered agent in Kansas to form your LLC.
 Any registered agent worth their salt will protect your personal information by listing their information in place of your own, wherever allowable, on your Articles of Organization.

-Your Kansas LLC’s operating agreement is a document that outlines how the internal workings of how the LLC will be organized.
-This includes spelling out ownership rights for the LLC, responsibilities of the members, profit and loss distributions, and even how the LLC will be dissolved when (or if) the time comes.
+Your LLC’s operating agreement is a document outlining how the company’s internal workings are organized.
+This includes spelling out ownership rights for the LLC, member responsibilities, profit and loss distributions, and even how to dissolve the LLC when (or if) the time comes.
 Without an operating agreement, your LLC will be required to operate according to Kansas’s default LLC statutes.

 Kansas doesn’t legally require your LLC to have an operating agreement.
 That said, you should consider an operating agreement essential for your LLC.
 You’ll need it to open a business bank account, settle any internal conflicts, and—if ever you face a lawsuit—defend your LLC’s limited liability status.

-Your operating agreement is specific to your Kansas LLC.
-But essentially your operating agreement can contain any provisions relating to the business of the LLC, the conduct of its affairs, and the rights and powers of the managing members, managers, officers, and employees, as long as it doesn’t conflict with state laws.
+Your operating agreement is specific to your LLC.
+But essentially your operating agreement can contain any provisions relating to the business of the LLC, the conduct of its affairs, and the rights and powers of the managing members, managers, officers, and employees—as long as it doesn’t conflict with state laws.

-An EIN (employer identification number) is your business’s identification number, like a social security number for your business.
+An EIN (Employer Identification Number) is the Internal Revenue Service’s ID for your LLC in Kansas, sort of like a Social Security number for your business.
 You’ll use an EIN to open your business bank account and start collecting funds, contributions, and revenue.
 Most banks will require a minimum starting deposit to open your business bank account.
 You can have each member provide a starting contribution or investment that represents their LLC ownership.

-Check out our EIN Guide to learn more about how to get an EIN for your Kansas LLC.
+Check out our EIN Guide to learn more about how to get an EIN for an LLC.

 To get an EIN in Kansas, you’ll file the Application for Employer Identification Number (Form SS-4) with the Internal Revenue Service (IRS).
 You can do so online, by mail, fax, or over the phone.
 There is no filing fee for the EIN.

-With a Kansas LLC, you’ll need to pay yearly taxes and file a biennial report.
+With an LLC in Kansas, you’ll need to pay yearly taxes and file a biennial report.
 Here’s what you need to know:

-• Taxes: All Kansas LLCs by default are taxed as pass-through entities.
+- Taxes: In Kansas, all LLCs are taxed by default as pass-through entities.
 This means the LLC itself doesn’t pay taxes.
-The profit gets “passed-through” for members to report on their personal income tax.
+The profit passes through for members to report on their personal income tax.
 LLC profits are taxed at the 15.3% federal self-employment tax rate.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.